-For the next several years and beyond, the implementation of the Climate Act necessitates an all-handson-deck approach across state government, with input from a broad array of stakeholders, technical advisors, and experts.
+For the next several years and beyond, the implementation of the Climate Act necessitates an all-hands-on-deck approach across state government, with input from a broad array of stakeholders, technical advisors, and experts.
 This section provides a summary of key provisions of the Climate Act as well as an outline of the key milestones and implementation steps thus far.

-Summary of Key Provisions GHG Emission Reduction Requirements
+Summary of Key Provisions

+GHG Emission Reduction Requirements

-The heart of the Climate Act is the addition of Article 75 to the ECL, which, among other things, directs DEC to establish statewide GHG emission limits, requiring a 40% reduction in statewide GHG emissions from 1990 levels by 2030 and an 85% reduction by 2050.16 The Climate Act also establishes a goal of net zero emissions across all sectors of the economy by 2050.17 Within four years of the effective date, the Climate Act requires DEC to promulgate regulations to ensure compliance with such statewide GHG emission limits.18
+The heart of the Climate Act is the addition of Article 75 to the ECL, which, among other things, directs DEC to establish statewide GHG emission limits, requiring a 40% reduction in statewide GHG emissions from 1990 levels by 2030 and an 85% reduction by 2050.
+The Climate Act also establishes a goal of net zero emissions across all sectors of the economy by 2050.
+Within four years of the effective date, the Climate Act requires DEC to promulgate regulations to ensure compliance with such statewide GHG emission limits.
+Because of the effective date, the climate Act requires DEC to promulgate regulations to ensure compliance with such statewide GHG emission limits.